Palace of the Dukes of Cadaval

 The Palace of the Dukes of Cadaval (Portuguese: Palácio dos Duques de Cadaval), as it is also called, is a palace located in the acropolis of Évora, in Portugal.

-This palace, which has belonged to Casa Cadaval since its foundation, is made up of the manor house and the Lóios Church, presenting an admirable combination of Mudejar, Gothic and Manueline styles.
+This palace, which has belonged to Casa Cadaval since its foundation, is made up of the manor house and the Lóios Church, presenting a combination of Mudéjar, Gothic and Manueline styles.
 The Palace includes a pentagonal (medieval) tower, the Torre das Cinco Quinas, which has been classified as a National Monument since 1920.

 It was in this Palace, on May 29, 1483, that Fernando II, Duke of Bragança was arrested and dragged to his death at the behest of King João II of Portugal.

 History

 The family

 The Dukes of Cadaval are a branch of the House of Braganza, the most powerful in Portugal and from which the Fourth Dynasty emerged.

 The Duchy of Cadaval was created on April 26, 1648, the day of the birth of the infant Dom Pedro, the future Dom Pedro II, King of Portugal, by King João IV.
 The title was created in favor of Dom Nuno Álvares Pereira de Melo (1638–1727), son of Dom Francisco de Melo, one of the supporters of the Restoration of Independence in 1640, from whom he would inherit the titles of Count of Tentúgal and Marquis of Ferreira.
 The merger of these Houses made Dom Nuno one of the most powerful nobles in the kingdom, to which the family's fight for the cause of Independence contributed greatly, both during the succession crisis of 1580 and the Restoration of Independence in 1640.

 Among the privileges of the House of Cadaval was the lordly authority to appoint or confirm municipal councils, and to appoint ombudsmen, clerks, inquirers, accountants and other positions in the lands under its jurisdiction.

 The current representative is Diana Álvares Pereira de Melo, who was confirmed by Duarte Pio, Duke of Braganza, at the end of the so-called "Cadaval Case", a succession crisis created by the death in 2001 of Jaime Álvares Pereira de Melo, the previous representative of the title.